Experimental Mechanized Force: Exercises

 Lindsay lost influence in mechanisation policy after the exercise; he was judged to have failed and was humiliated by Burnett-Stuart at the debriefing after the exercise.
 Despite retaining the confidence of Montgomery-Massingberd, Lindsay's reputation was irreparably damaged.
 Lindsay had not been helped by Hobart being awkward at times, at one point almost refusing to continue because the exercise had become so farcical, yet Burnett-Stuart praised him.
-Harris wrote that by 1933, Lindsay had become the most clear-sighted member of the tank lobby, believing that the Tank Brigade should become part of an "all-arms mechanised division" and had devised the best scheme for its organisation.
+Harris wrote that by 1933, Lindsay was the most clear-sighted member of the tank lobby, believing that the Tank Brigade should become part of an "all-arms mechanised division" and had devised the best scheme for its organisation.
 Harris wrote that the views of Lindsay were the reason for Montgomery-Massingberd deciding in October 1934 to form a mobile division.
-By late 1937 enough equipment had been produced to establish the Mobile Division, Based in Egypt, which evolved into the 7th Armoured Division.
+By late 1937 enough equipment had been produced to establish the Mobile Division in Egypt, that evolved into the 7th Armoured Division.
+Percy Hobart was moved from his position as Director of Military Training to command the force.

 In 2014, John Plant wrote that the exercises in England had been unrealistic operations on Salisbury Plain or road-bound, with no obstructions from demolitions or anti-tank obstacles like minefields, broken bridges, rivers, defiles and ridges.
 With no need for engineers to overcome obstacles, there had been no need to gain control of an area with infantry.

 The future British Army, 1935

 On 9 September 1935, Montgomery-Massingberd promulgated the plan "The Future Reorganisation of the British Army" for the creation of armoured forces.
 Part I contained an analysis of the First World War, predicted the form of another war with Germany and specified how a Field Force should be organised equipped and trained for continental warfare.
-The section drew on the Kirke Report (1932) into the lessons of the Great War, which found that the static warfare of the Western Front had been caused by the firepower of modern weapons and the superiority of defensive methods.
+The section drew on the Kirke Report (1932) into the lessons of the Great War, that found that the static warfare of the Western Front had been caused by the firepower of modern weapons and the superiority of defensive methods.
 At the start of the war, the Army had a machine-gun for every three hundred soldiers and by the end, one for every twenty men.
 The General Staff described the part played by tanks and aircraft in breaking the stalemate in late 1918 and called them the weapons of the future.
-Tanks could overcome barbed wire covered by small-arms fire; aircraft enabled an attacker to advance into the hinterland, beyond the zone covered by artillery.
+Tanks could overcome barbed wire covered by small-arms fire; aircraft enabled an attacker to advance beyond the zone covered by artillery and into the hinterland.
 In Part II, the peacetime responsibilities of the Army and its extra-continental commitments were laid down, along with the organisation of the Territorial Army.
 Part III contained general conclusions.